 You would attend mandatory training in manual handling, infection control and health and safety.

 You would be required to work towards the Royal Society for Public Health (RSPH) Level 3 Diploma in Healthcare Science (Anatomical Pathology Technology).
-Training is divided into taught units and workplace competency units which you can complete in 1-2 years.
+Training is divided into taught units and workplace competency units which you can complete in eighteen months.

 The training includes anatomy, physiology, post-mortem room techniques, hygiene, hazards, precautions, law and documentation.